signalfx/splunk-otel-python/README.md

 # Splunk Distribution of OpenTelemetry Python

-The Splunk distribution of [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) provides an installable package that automatically instruments your Python application to capture and report distributed traces to Splunk APM.
+The Splunk distribution of [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) provides multiple installable packages that automatically instrument your Python application to capture and report distributed traces to Splunk APM.
 Instrumentation works by patching supported libraries at runtime with an OpenTelemetry-compatible tracer to capture and export trace spans.